BetterThanTomorrow/calva/docs/site/formatting.md

 ## Rich Comments

-To encourage use of `(comment ...)` forms for development, the deafult settings give these forms get a special treatment when formatting.
+To encourage use of `(comment ...)` forms for development, the default settings give these forms get a special treatment when formatting.
 Use the `calva.fmt.keepCommentTrailParenOnOwnLine` setting to control this behaviour.
 See [Rich Comments](rich-comments.md) first.